serundeputy/sam-hello-world/README.md

 3. Create a `readme.md` file in the new directory for your function.
   * Outline in the `readme.md` file how you would deploy this new function.
     * It doesn't have to be an exhaustive document just a psuedo code list style of what you would do to deploy this new function to AWS infrastructure.
+4. Add and commit your code to your feature branch.
+5. Push up your code and file a pull request.